 “By forcing everything onto the web, we lose the personal interaction.
 Everyone logs in and watches a preprogrammed set of questions and answers.
 And then everyone goes away.
 Management’s worldview is reaffirmed in the 10 or so minutes it allows for questioning, and there is no engagement except with those investors who own a portion of shares large enough to personally meet with management.
 It’s a modern world that is frightening in its disengagement.”

-Online meetings offer a convenient and low-cost way to receive content, and they can provide limited interactivity.
+Virtual meetings lower costs, offer a convenient way to receive content, and they can provide limited interactivity.
 Yet you can also abandon one with the click of a mouse.
 Such meetings require little commitment, so it is harder to successfully engage participants when the cost of leaving is so low.

 If you think of a meeting primarily as a way of transferring content, then online meetings seem attractive, inexpensive alternatives to face-to-face events.
 If, however, you value meetings as opportunities to make meaningful connections with others, face-to-face meetings offer significant advantages.

-I believe that the unique benefits of face-to-face meetings will continue to be valued.
-The advantages of being physically present with other people, dining and socializing together, the serendipity of human contact, the opportunity to meet new people in person rather than hear a voice on the phone or see an image on a screen, the magic that can occur when a group of people coalesces; all these combine into more than the sum of their parts, building the potential to gain and grow long-term relationships and friendships.
-Anyone who has been to a good face-to-face conference knows that these things can happen, and that, either in the moment or in retrospect, they may even be seen as pivotal times in one’s life.
+Yes, virtual meetings lower costs.
+Yet I believe that the unique benefits of face-to-face meetings are still valuable.
+Think of the advantages of being physically present with other people: dining and socializing together, the serendipity of human contact, the opportunity to meet new people in person rather than hear a voice on the phone or see an image on a screen, the magic that can occur when a group of people coalesces.
+All these combine into more than the sum of their parts, building the potential to gain and grow long-term relationships and friendships.
+Anyone who has been to a good face-to-face conference knows that these things can happen.
+Either in the moment or in retrospect, participants may see them as pivotal times in their lives.

 Here’s an effective variant of pair share—a fundamental participative technique that fosters connection and learning via discussion with a partner during a conference session—that was conjured up the other day by Malii Brown while we were co-facilitating a peer conference roundtable.